hanish3464/hanish3464.github.io/about.md

 ## 3. EDUCATION

-UNIVERSITY OF AJOU

-*College of Information*
+UNIVERSITY OF AJOU, *College of Information*
 - Bachelor of Science degree expected in Computer Science